For information regarding Coronavirus please refer to the Shire’s Coronavirus webpage here.

-The Shire’s Environmental Health Team provides advice and investigates cases and outbreaks of infectious disease through inspections, sampling and questionnaires.
+The Shire’s Environmental Health Team supports and assists the State Government Department of Health and Human Services to investigate cases and outbreaks of infectious diseases through inspections, sampling and questionnaires.

-The Department of Health has developed guidelines on water quality for public pools, swimming pools and spas which include information on the following topics and can be found on the Victorian State Government website http://health.vic.gov.au/environment/water/swimming.htm
+The Victorian Department of Health has developed guidelines on water quality for public pools, swimming pools and spas.

 If you live in a rural or semi-rural area, it is likely that the water you drink is obtained from private water tanks or bores.
 This includes residential areas of Red Hill, Red Hill South and Arthurs Seat which have no access to mains water.
 This is also the case for any accommodation and food businesses in these areas.
 It is important that water supplies in these areas are maintained regularly and not contaminated.